-After reading Animal Liberation, I realized that in the same way that racist and sexist views allowed us to discriminate against minorities and women, speciesism allowed us to inscribe an inferior status on animals and to regard them not as individuals, but as objects and means to fulfill our desires.
+After reading Animal Liberation, I realized that just as social constructs such as race, sex, gender identity, and sexual orientation are used to justify discrimination against minority groups, speciesism occurs when humans ascribe an inferior status to animals and regard them not as individuals but as objects and means to fulfill our desires.

 I talked about the book, I wrote about it, I gave copies to everyone I knew.
-At that time, I was being honored as one of the Washingtonians of the Year for my work to create the country’s first spay/neuter clinic as well as an adoption program.
-During my speech, I quoted extensively from Animal Liberation, trying to change other people’s thinking the way Peter Singer had changed mine.
-It was then that I saw a need for an organization that would educate people about animal suffering and work to win their basic rights.
-That year I started PETA.
+At that time, I was being honored as one of the Washingtonians of the Year for my work to create the country’s first spay/neuter clinic as well as an animal adoption program.
+During my speech, I quoted extensively from Animal Liberation, trying to change other people’s thinking the way Singer had changed mine.
+It was then that I saw a need for an organization that would educate people about animal suffering and work to achieve recognition of animals’ fundamental rights.
+That year, I started PETA.

-The 40th anniversary edition of Animal Liberation is available for purchase starting April 14, 2015.
-Here, a few excerpts from the book:
+Animal Liberation Now, the extensively updated and revised edition of Animal Liberation, is available for purchase.
+Here are a few excerpts from the book:

-When we say that all human beings, whatever their race, creed, or sex, are equal, what is it that we are asserting?
-Like it or not, we must face the fact that humans come in different shapes and sizes; they come with different moral capacities, different intellectual abilities, different amounts of benevolent feeling and sensitivity to the needs of others, different abilities to communicate effectively, and different capacities to experience pleasure and pain.
-In short, if the demand for equality were based on the actual equality of all human beings, we would have to stop demanding equality. …
+Those who wish to defend hierarchical, inegalitarian societies have often pointed out that … it is not true that all humans are equal, in the descriptive sense of that word.
+Humans come in different shapes and sizes; they come with different intellectual abilities, different physical strengths, different moral capacities, different degrees of sensitivity to and compassion for the needs of others, different abilities to communicate effectively, and different capacities to experience pleasure and pain.
+In short, if the demand for equality were based on the actual equality of all human beings, we would have to stop demanding equality.